rkuma183/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 0. Expand the downloaded zip file.

    On a Mac:
+0. Open a new Finder window and press shift+Command+A or click Go, then Applications.

-0. Move the Atom file to your Applications folder.
+0. Drag and drop the Atom app file from Downloads to your root Applications folder.
 0. If an existing file is there, replace it.
 0. Delete the zip file downloaded.